 Free meal plan for the summer and Eagle Bucks which can be used at various and off campus locations

 Registration fee for Eagle Summit Session (visit Orientation, Transition and Retention for more information).
-STEP students will be automatically registered for Eagle Summit session VI on July 11th and July 12th.
+STEP students will be automatically registered for Eagle Summit session III on June 26th and June 27th.

 On-campus tutoring and referrals to other campus academic support services